State government support

 The Small Business Financial Counselling Service

-Free and confidential financial counselling to businesses who are who are in, or at risk of, financial hardship due to the bushfires.
+This is free and confidential financial counselling to businesses who are who are in, or at risk of, financial hardship due to the bushfires.
 More information – business.vic.gov.au

 Practical Support